Lagonda flamethrower: Method of operation

 The basic premise of the project was to create a weapon capable of shooting a jet of flame high and wide enough to force incoming bomber pilots to either pull out of their dive or brave a pillar of flame potentially capable of damaging or destroying their plane.
 Designs were solicited from a number of sources, and the feasibility of the plans received was checked by a panel of consultants brought in from the Anglo-Iranian Oil Company.
 Military engineers then constructed prototypes of the most promising designs and, after testing, demonstrated their capabilities in front of a number of different admirals and generals.
 The most effective was a design submitted by the Lagonda car company, which fired eight gallons of a diesel oil/tar fuel mixture per second, igniting to produce a continuous gout of flame with a range of nearly 100 ft, which at its widest point was roughly 30 ft in diameter.
-According to Gerald Pawle, an engineer working on the project, the Lagonda flamethrower universally inspired both awe and horror in all staff officers invited to watch the demonstrations.
+According to Gerald Pawle, an engineer working on the project, the Lagonda flamethrower impressed and frightened staff officers invited to watch the demonstrations.
 Further refinements were made to the design which increased its effective range to 200 ft, though a much larger quantity of fuel was needed to maintain the flame for any significant period of time.